-In connection with a Collaboration and License Agreement (the "License Agreement") with KVK Tech, Inc. ("KVK"), on October 25, 2018, the Company issued to KVK a warrant to purchase up to 500,000 shares of common stock of the Company at an exercise price of \$2.30 per share, which reflects the closing price of the Company's common stock on the Nasdaq Global Market on October 25, 2018 (the "KVK Warrant").
+In connection with a Collaboration and License Agreement (the "License Agreement") with KVK Tech, Inc. ("KVK"), in October 2018, the Company issued to KVK a warrant to purchase up to 500,000 shares of common stock of the Company at an exercise price of \$2.30 per share, which reflects the closing price of the Company's common stock on the Nasdaq Global Market on execution date of the License Agreement (the "KVK Warrant").
 The KVK Warrant is initially not exercisable for any shares of common stock.
-Upon the achievement of each of four specified milestones under the KVK Warrant, the KVK Warrant will become exercisable for an additional 125,000 shares for each of the four specified milestones, up to an aggregate of 500,000 shares of the Company's common stock.
+Upon the achievement of each of four specified milestones under the KVK Warrant, the KVK Warrant will become exercisable for an additional 125,000 shares, up to an aggregate of 500,000 shares of the Company's common stock.
 The exercise price and the number and type of shares underlying the KVK Warrant are subject to adjustment in the event of specified events, including a reclassification of the Company's common stock, a subdivision or combination of the Company's common stock, or in the event of specified dividend payments.
 The KVK Warrant is exercisable until October 24, 2023.
 Upon exercise, the aggregate exercise price may be paid, at KVK's election, in cash or on a net issuance basis, based upon the fair market value of the Company's common stock at the time of exercise.
-Refer to Note K for further discussion of the License Agreement.